fused-effects/fused-effects/docs/reinterpreting_effects.md

 ### Conclusion

-Reviewing our initial criteria, we have an eminently extensible system that lets us maintain a healthy separation of concerns--
+Reviewing our initial criteria, we have an eminently extensible system that lets us maintain a healthy separation of concerns–
 All while still allowing non-invasive behavior changes through the ability to intercept, rewrite, and resend effects!

 - [x] We would like to have our cat facts API be able to support different cat fact data sources in the future.